 The infra-red film evidence was an important part of the information used to secure a Conservation Licence to legally close the holt.
 It demonstrated that closure could be done in accordance with the law and in such a way that appropriate mitigation for the loss of the holt could be put in place.
 Without this technology we would have had to carry out many site visits in which to look for evidence of use of the holt, and would probably not have achieved the level of certainty that the camera evidence helped supply.
 This also resulted in significantly reduced costs for the client.

 The restored pit is expected to provide excellent otter habitat, and has the potential to support a greater level of use than the pit in its current state, particularly as part of the mitigation will be the creation of a new otter holt.

 Other Applications of Remote Technology

 There are many other instances in which use of basic remote technology might be an appropriate means of providing robust baseline data in an un-invasive manner, and in a way that could help inspire additional confidence in survey results.
 Examples include:

 - Use of video to record emergence of bats.
 This can be particularly useful for species that leave their roosts late, such as barbastelle.
 In these circumstances it can be very challenging to count bats moving from the roost using the naked eye alone.

 - Deployment of cameras to monitor outlying badger setts and determine their status; or to provide a better understanding of clan size prior to submitting a licence application to close setts, and to inform both mitigation and licensing prior to development.

 - Monitoring the use of underpasses and culverts designed to help badgers or bats cross new roads or otter to move through a catchment.

 - Providing further confidence in the survey results for elusive species such as pine marten.

-If you would like to find out about more applications of motion-triggered cameras or discuss their potential use to monitor wildlife, or to inform a protected species licence application, please contact Laura Grant or Ed Austin for more information.
+If you would like to find out about more applications of motion-triggered cameras or discuss their potential use to monitor wildlife, or to inform a protected species licence application, please contact Laura Grant for more information.